cjroth/flashback/README.md

-Flashback
+jQuery Flashback
 =========
-A tool to convert JSON objects into beautiful form errors.
+A jQuery plugin to submit forms via AJAX and render validation errors.

 # Usage